schmidt/contextr/README.txt

 For a more detailed description
 - visit the project homepage at RubyForge[http://contextr.rubyforge.org/]
-- have a look at the examples folder in the ContextR distribution
+- have a look at the +examples+ folder in the ContextR distribution

 For detailed API descriptions have a look at the following classes and modules
 - Class